-After several years in New Orleans working as a photographer, photo retoucher, and fine art print specialist, I returned to my roots in the Bay Area and am beginning a career as a full stack web developer.
+After several years in New Orleans working as a photographer, photo retoucher, and fine art print specialist, I returned to my roots in the Bay Area and began a career as a web developer.
 There are so many amazing companies here doing great things and I love the flexibility of industries the programmer skill set allows me to be a part of.
 I believe being a developer is the best way for me to make a positive contribution to the world.
 My visual design background gives me a unique perspective and ability that takes my performance to the next level.

 Created April 2015